gabegoodoi/game-godoi/my-app/README.md

 The domain is managed and hosted through [Namecheap](https://www.namecheap.com/).

 - The production site is available at [https://gamegodoi.com](https://gamegodoi.com).
+- To deploy, push changes to the main branch; Cloudflare Pages will automatically build and deploy.

 ---

 ## Contact Form

-The contact form on the site uses [EmailJS](https://www.emailjs.com/) to send messages directly from the frontend, without a backend server.
+The contact form uses [EmailJS](https://www.emailjs.com/) to send messages directly from the frontend, with no backend server required.

 - EmailJS is initialized with environment variables for the public key, service ID, and template ID.
 - When a user submits the form, their message is sent via EmailJS to your configured email address.